Javaris Davis

-Javaris Davis (born December 26, 1996) is an American professional football cornerback for the Jacksonville Sharks of the Indoor Football League (IFL).
+Javaris Davis (born December 26, 1996) is an American professional football cornerback for the Orlando Pirates of the Indoor Football League (IFL).
 He played college football for Auburn.
-He has played for the Miami Dolphins of the National Football League (NFL), and the Orlando Guardians and Arlington Renegades of the XFL.
+He has played for the Miami Dolphins of the National Football League (NFL), the Orlando Guardians and Arlington Renegades of the XFL, and the Jacksonville Sharks of the Indoor Football League (IFL).

 College career

 Davis was a member of the Auburn Tigers.
 He made the freshman All-SEC team in 2016.
 He finished his college career with 150 tackles, 32 passes broken up, eight interceptions, and one forced fumble in 49 games played with 35 starts.